Hiking the Thames Path

 • Thames Path Facts

-Perhaps surprisingly, the Thames is not the UK's longest river.
-That accolade goes to The River Severin which is about 8km longer than the Thames at 354 km.
+The River Thames - Perhaps surprisingly, at 208 miles the Thames is not the UK's longest river.
+That accolade goes to the 220 mile River Severin which is about 12 miles longer than the Thames.
 Despite this, the Thames is by far the most famous of the UK's rivers due to its illustrious past.
 Since pre-historic times, the river has been a vital and very busy highway of boats of all kinds of sizes and shapes, moving products and goods of all varieties.
 The moving of goods and passengers lead to London's prosperity and the international acclaim that it still enjoys to this day.
 Nowadays the vessels on the Thames are there for recreational purposes, but the traffic is still considerable with barges, canoes, kayaks and small boats all regularly making their way up and down the river.

-The Thames Path finishes at the Thames Barrier in London, near Woolwich.
-The Barrier is a flood defence system that was completed in 1982 and has been operational ever since.
+The Thames Barrier - The Thames Path finishes at the Thames Barrier in London, near Woolwich.
+The Barrier is a flood defense system that was completed in 1982 and has been operational ever since.
 Its purpose is to protect London from rising tides and surges from the North Sea and a potentially devastating flood.
-It is one of the largest movable flood barriers in the world and is made up of 10 steel gates which stand as high as a 5 story building when raised.
-There is a small exhibition in the information centre of the barrier for those who would like to learn more about this engineering marvel.
+It is one of the largest movable flood barriers in the world and is made up of 10 steel gates which stand as high as a 5-story building when raised.
+There is a small exhibition in the information center of the barrier for those who would like to learn more about this engineering marvel.

 Featured